Laura Bradshaw (Reg. MBACP, MA Integrative Counselling & Psychotherapy)

 I offer a free 10-15 minute phone consultation for any potential client.

-I then charge £50 for an initial assessment session, and £70 for all further sessions.
-Sessions take place on a weekly basis.
+I then charge £70 for an initial assessment session, and £90 for all further sessions.
+All sessions are 50 minutes, and take place on a weekly basis.

-If you are on a low-income, please mention this when getting in touch, as I occasionally have concessionary session rates available (£50-£60).
+If you are on a low-income please mention this when getting in touch, as I have some limited concessionary session rates available.

 Due to COVID-19 I am offering a mix of face-to-face and online sessions, with some slots still available, and negotiating concessions for those in hardship as a result.